Diamko94/rentals1/Business-rules.md

 ## Restrictions

-- Order cannot be Closed if at least one Unit status is Repair.
 - Unit cannot be used in multiple active Orders simultaneously
 - Deposit cannot be refunded if Repair_ticket status is Active